sarahmudi/sarahmudi/README.md

 <h1>Hi, I'm Sarah! <br/><a href="https://github.com/sarahmudi">Cybersecurity Professional in Training</a> <a href="www.linkedin.com/in/sarah-bandlamudi/"></a> | Former Educator </h1>

+<h2>Professional Statement:</h2>
+<p>I am a former educator transitioning into cybersecurity, with a strong foundation in analytical thinking and problem-solving.
+I am deeply motivated by the mission of creating secure environments where people and organizations can thrive.
+My experience managing systems, guiding teams, and adapting to evolving challenges has prepared me to tackle cybersecurity threats with clarity and precision.
+I am committed to protecting digital spaces through continuous learning, ethical responsibility, and a people-first mindset. </p>

 <h2>Cyber Security Projects:</h2>

 - <b>Data Structures and Algorithms Practice (AlgoExpert)</b>